pantheonsh/discord-photon/README.md

 # Discord Photon
-A WIP Discord client with an interface which mimicks the official client.
+A WIP Discord client with an interface that mimicks the official client.
 It uses `discord.js` for talking with the server and `blessed` for the UI.

 It doesn't have any kind of functionality yet.